mcguinlu/ESH2019/index.md

 * **Sept 2016 - Dec 2018**: NIHR Evidence Synthesis & Systematic Review Methodology Research Fellow, University of Bristol
   * Worked primarily on the *Risk of Bias In Non-randomised Studies - of Interventions (ROBINS-I)* risk of bias assessment tool.
   * Performed user testing and developed an online implementation of the tool in association with the Computer Science department.
 This  project is currently in the User Acceptance Testing stage.
+  * *Teaching*: As part of my current role, I am involved in the development and delivery of materials as part of the University of Bristol's "Intro to Systematic Review and Meta-analysis" short course.

 ### Relevant Projects